arturoherrero/arturoherrero.com/_posts/2011/2011-07-11-clean-code.md

 - #### Functions

-    The functions have to be small, should do one thing and should do well, maintaining a single level of abstraction.
+    The functions have to be small, should do one thing and do it well, maintaining a single level of abstraction.
 Also, we must try to reduce the number of arguments.